 While parents do not appear to equalize transfers across children, we do find several consistent patterns in how children are treated.
 Younger children within a family systematically receive greater schooling transfers than do their older siblings, indicating a potentially important role for the presence of liquidity constraints at the time the child enrolls in school.
 We also find a consistent negative relationship between the child’s own income and cash transfers, both in a single period and over longer periods of time, indicating that cash transfers are compensatory.
 While the direction of this relationship is consistent with Becker’s model where parents endeavor to equalize income across children, the size of our estimated coefficients implies that the compensatory behavior is far from complete, with parents making up less than a penny per dollar of lower income.

 Despite the richness of our results, we leave several questions unanswered.
 Given the nature of our data, we are unable to explore the potential for unequal concern across children within a family or the factors correlated with such preferences.
-Parents could, for example, use transfers to elicit and reward children for good behavior (for example, Bernheim, Shleifer and Summers, 1985).
+Parents could, for example, use transfers to elicit and reward children for good behavior (for example, Bernheim, et al., 1985).
 Second, while we have a much broader measure of transfers than do previous studies (10 years for our primary sample and up to 17 years for a subsample), our measure still falls short of capturing total lifetime transfers, omitting investments that occur during childhood, cash transfers outside our window of observation, and bequests.
 Third, the appropriate definition of equal concern is not clear.
 For example, our results show that children with more children of their own receive greater transfers.
 While such an association is consistent with parents providing more resources to families with greater need, it is also consistent with parents equalizing transfers among a larger group of descendants, perhaps equalizing transfers among some weighted combination of children and grandchildren.
 And finally, we have limited our study to financial transfers.
 The transfer of time or coresidence is ignored.

 We end on a perhaps optimistic note.
 Despite the attention paid in the popular press to the high costs of a college degree and the burden these costs place on parents, we find intriguing our result that cash transfers, measured over a ten year period subsequent to the completion of schooling, are comparable to schooling investments in both prevalence and magnitude.
 Extending this period of observation to the remainder of a parent’s life would only increase the relative importance of cash transfers.
 Thus, although the burden of paying for college is real and many parents spend substantially on a college education for their children, there is little evidence that college transfers are larger than what parents choose to transfer to their adult children over the years that follow.